Hanover-CS/HC26-Snowden-David-Senior-Project/docs/roadmap.md

   I looked into MongoDB Atlas as a possible alternative to Supabase, which is a document-oriented system providing a flexible schema and lots of tools for development.
 This option was edged out because it was not ideal for relational queries such as joining surveys to courses and professors, and I found this method more complex than SQL.

 ---

+## **Package/Dependency Management**

+EduRate will use **npm (Node Package Manager)** to manage both frontend and backend dependencies.

+- On the **frontend**, npm will handle React libraries, routing, form validation tools, and UI components.
+- On the **backend**, npm will manage Express middleware, PostgreSQL clients, authentication tools, and API helpers.

+While **Yarn** was considered for its performance advantages, **npm** was selected due to its tighter integration with Vercel and Render, along with its strong ecosystem support and simplicity for full-stack JavaScript development.

 ## **Key Features**